dhar9571/TMDB-Movie-Recommender-System/README.md

 Web Scraping: Utilized the TMDB API to fetch movie posters for display.

 Model Deployment: Saved essential objects as pickle files for deployment and hosted the recommender system on Streamlit Cloud.

+## Challanges Faced:

+The biggest challange was to add the similarity file to Github repository to deploy the model on Streamlit cloud due to its large size of 187mb.
+Also tried the same using LFS using command line, but still facing an issue due to Github LFS object memory limit.
+In order to solve the issue, reduced the size of the dataset by removing half of the total records as it was the only possible way to achieve the goal.

 ## Business Impact: